To Rome with Love (film): Plot

-Leopoldo lives a mundane life with his wife and two children.
-Inexplicably, he wakes up one morning to discover that he has become a national celebrity.
+Leopoldo lives a mundane life with his wife and two children until he wakes up one morning to discover he has become a national celebrity.
 Paparazzi document his every move, wanting to know everything about him.
 Leopoldo even becomes a manager at his company and begins dating models and attending prestigious events.
-The constant attention wears on him, though.
+The constant attention wears on him.
 One day, in the middle of an interview, the paparazzi spot a man "who looks more interesting" and abandon Leopoldo.
 At first, Leopoldo welcomes the return to his old life, but one afternoon he breaks down, missing the attention.